telerik/xaml-docs/controls/radchartview/getting-started/introduction.md

 > The `telerik` namespace points to the telerik schema.
 > `xmlns:telerik=http://schemas.telerik.com/2008/xaml/presentation`

-If you run the project at this stage __RadCartesianChart__ will inform you that there are no axes defined as seen in *Figure 1*.
+If you run the project at this stage, __RadCartesianChart__ will inform you that there are no axes defined, as seen in **Figure 1**.

 #### __Figure 1: RadCartesianChart without its axes set__
 ![Rad Chart View-Axis Not Set Message](images/RadChartView-AxisNotSetMessage.png)

-The Cartesian coordinate system is constructed by horizontal and vertical axes. __RadChartView__ exposes different types of axes that can be combined horizontally and vertically in different ways based on the scenario.
+The Cartesian coordinate system is constructed using horizontal and vertical axes. __RadChartView__ exposes different types of axes that can be combined horizontally and vertically in different ways based on the scenario.
 You can find more information about them in our [Axis]({%slug radchartview-axes-axis%}) article.

-This example will demonstrate a common scenario with a LinearAxis as the vertical axis of the chart and a CategoricalAxis as horizontal axis. *Example 2* demonstrates how to define them in XAML.
+This example will demonstrate a common scenario with a LinearAxis as the vertical axis of the chart and a CategoricalAxis as horizontal axis. **Example 2** demonstrates how to define them in XAML.

 #### __[XAML] Example 2: Chart axes definition__
 {{region radchart-introduction_2}}